vpulab/Semantic-Aware-Scene-Recognition/README.md

 Example for ADE20K Dataset:

     python evaluation.py --ConfigPath Config/config_ADE20K.yaml

+All the desired configuration (backbone architecture to use, model to load, batch size...etc) should be changed in each separate YAML configuration file.

 Computed performance metrics for both training and validation sets are:
  - Top@1